SaTa999/pyPanair/README.md

 ## Example
 Example scripts and files are bundled in the "examples" directory.
-Run the scripts in each directory to check out what pyPanair is capable of.
+Run the scripts in each directory to check out how pyPanair works.